olib963/types/README.md

 # Impossible States

-Replacing shotgun validation with different datastructures reduces the amount of code you write, possible test cases and means it's impossible for a client or another developer to create a broken state.

 ## What is the repo about?

+By changing the datastructures we represent our state with we can remove the possibility of having our application in an invalid state.
+This repo contains examples of the application of this principle.

 ## Why does it exist?

+Applying this to our codebases means there are fewer code paths, possible operations and consequently fewer tests to write.
+Making it impossible for any client interaction to fundamentally break your state is a fantastic goal to achieve.
+This is not something we widely talk about so this repository will serve as a hub for examples of such improvements, hopefully inspiring us to recognise when we can apply this ourselves.

+It is, of course, always possible for applications to get into an "incorrect" state e.g. by a user typing in the wrong date, but this repo focussed on removing the possibility of "invalid" states.

 ## How to use it?

-The repo is broken into packages that run through an example of applying a model change to make it impossible to create invalid states.
+The repo has been broken into packages that run through an example of applying a model change to make it impossible to create invalid states.

 - Each package has a package object roughly outlining the domain modelling problem the package tackles.